Situation at border tense, war with China can't be ruled out: CDS Rawat | Greater Kashmir

-India Chief of Defence Staff General Bipin Rawat on Friday claimed that situation at the Line of Actual Control in eastern Ladakh remains tense and possibility of a war with China cannot be ruled out.
+India’s Chief of Defence Staff General Bipin Rawat on Friday claimed that the situation at the Line of Actual Control in eastern Ladakh remains tense and the possibility of a war with China cannot be ruled out.

 “In the overall security calculus: border confrontations, transgressions, unprovoked tactical military actions — spiralling into a larger conflict therefore cannot be discounted,” Rawat said.

-His statement came amid an ongoing military talk between India and China at Chushul of Friday.
+His statement came amid an ongoing military talk between India and China at Chushul on Friday.
 He was speaking at Diamond Jubilee Webinar, 2020 organised by National Defence College in Delhi.

 However, the CDS also pointed out that India’s posturing is unambiguous and she “will not accept any shift in Line of Actual Control”.